Perehinske: History

 According to Antoni Schneider's research, the village was originally named Peren' hinul or Perehinulsko and could have been settled as early as 1292.
-Already in the Middle Ages the village was given by Prince Fiodor Olgierdowic of Gediminids, duke of Ratno, Liuboml and Kobryn to the Orthodox cathedral of Krylos near Halicz.
+Already in the Middle Ages, the village was given by Prince Fiodor Olgierdowic of Gediminids, duke of Ratno, Liuboml and Kobryn to the Orthodox cathedral of Krylos near Halicz.
 However, with time it passed into private hands and then to the king of Poland.
-Around 1400 a small monastery was built atop the Serhiy mountain overlooking the village.
+Around 1400, a small monastery was built atop the Serhiy mountain overlooking the village.

-In 1548 king Sigismund I of Poland allowed bishop Makary of Lvov, Kamieniec and Halicz to buy the property back.
-However, the transaction was apparently never accomplished as in the following decades the village was still registered as a royal property in state's registers.
+In 1548, king Sigismund I of Poland allowed bishop Makary of Lvov, Kamieniec and Halicz to buy back the property.
+However, the transaction was apparently never accomplished, as in the following decades the village was still registered as a royal property in state's registers.
 The conflict about the village's ownership lasted 230 years.
-The matter was first settled in 1593, when Stanisław Żółkiewski, then the castellan of Lvov, donated the village to Gedeon Balaban, the bishop of Lvov.
+The matter was first settled in 1593, when Stanisław Żółkiewski, the then castellan of Lvov, donated the village to Gedeon Balaban, the bishop of Lvov.
 It then passed to his relative Alexander, who died heir-less.
-In December 1638 king Władysław IV of Poland donated the village to his podczaszy Jan Stanisław Jabłonowski, father to hetman Stanisław Jan Jabłonowski.
+In December 1638, king Władysław IV of Poland donated the village to his podczaszy Jan Stanisław Jabłonowski, father to hetman Stanisław Jan Jabłonowski.
 The conflict over the ownership of the village however continued, as the claim on the village was upheld by both the dis-uniate Orthodox bishop Arseniusz Żeliborski of Lvov and Uniate Basilian monks, who also claimed it on their own behalf.
 It was only in May 1661 that king Jan Kazimierz of Poland finally ruled in favour of Jabłonowskis and annulled all claims by bishops of Lvov.
 However, as Jabłonowskis received numerous other villages and titles in Ruthenian Voivodeship, in 1690 the Sejm overruled that decision and granted the village to Orthodox cathedral of Krylos near Halicz.

-A royal lustration of 1660 revealed that the village had a manor, a tavern, Orthodox church, mill and 16 lans of arable land, of which 6 owned by local peasants and the rest belonging to the manor.
-Altogether the taxes from the village amounted to 1750 złoty.
-In 1667 Perehińsko was raided by Tartars, the inhabitants however managed to flee to the mountains and escape unharmed.
+A royal lustration of 1660 revealed that the village had a manor, a tavern, Orthodox church, mill and 16 lans of arable land, of which 6 were owned by local peasants and the rest belonged to the manor.
+Altogether, the taxes from the village amounted to 1750 złoty.
+In 1667, Perehińsko was raided by Tartars, the inhabitants however managed to flee to the mountains and escape unharmed.
 On May 28, 1690 king Jan III Sobieski granted the village with a privilege to organise markets once a year.
 The village was seized by the Turks, who destroyed the local orthodox church, but was then retaken by royal forces.
-In commemoration of this victory, bishop Józef Szumlański founded a new Orthodox church and a small monastyr, both devoted to Saint Onuphrius.
+In commemoration of this victory, bishop Józef Szumlański founded a new Orthodox church and a small monastery, both devoted to Saint Onuphrius.
 Although the Jabłonowskis withdrew their claim to the village, the conflict continued, as bishop Szumlański claimed the village to himself rather than to Orthodox church in general and Basilian friars of Krylos continued to question that in courts for another 20 years, until bishop Lew Szeptycki finally settled the issue in 1780.